MaggieAppleton/react-metaphors-slides/README.md

-# Drawing the Invisible
-## How to Explain React Through Visual Metaphors
+# Drawing the Invisible: How to Explain React Through Visual Metaphor

 ![](PNGs/MetaphorsofReact_2.0.001.png)